2007 NRL Grand Final: Manly Warringah Sea Eagles

 The 2007 Manly Warringah Sea Eagles season was the 58th in the club's history.
 Coached by Des Hasler and captained by Matt Orford, they finished the regular season in 2nd (out of 16) place.

 Melbourne Storm

 The 2007 Melbourne Storm season was the 10th in the club's history.
 Coached by Craig Bellamy and captained by Cameron Smith, they finished the regular season in 1st place to claim the minor premiership before going on to reach their third ever and second consecutive grand final.

+Teams

+Matt Geyer was the only remaining Melbourne player from the club's 1999 NRL grand final-winning team.

 Match details

-Matt Geyer was the only remaining Melbourne player from the club's 1999 NRL grand final-winning team.
 The pre-match entertainment included performances from Hoodoo Gurus and Shannon Noll.
 Player, coach and commentator Frank Hyde was honoured during the half-time break with a video-tribute as well as a minute's silence prior to the Premier League Grand Final.